ethersphere/swarm-guide/contents/usage/act.rst

 	$ curl http://:mysupersecretpassword@localhost:8500/bzz:/4b964a75ab19db960c274058695ca4ae21b8e19f03ddf1be482ba3ad3c5b9f9b

-**Creating an EC key-pair protected manifest (single grantee):**
+**Protecting content with Elliptic curve keys (single grantee):**

-.. note:: The ``pk`` strategy requires a ``bzz-account`` to encrypt with.
-The most comfortable option in this case would be the same ``bzz-account`` you normally start your Swarm node with - this will allow you to access your content seamlessly through that node at any given point in time.
+.. note:: The ``pk`` strategy requires a ``bzzaccount`` to encrypt with.
+The most comfortable option in this case would be the same ``bzzaccount`` you normally start your Swarm node with - this will allow you to access your content seamlessly through that node at any given point in time.

-.. note:: Grantee public keys are expected to be in an *secp256* compressed form - 66 characters long string (e.g. ``02e6f8d5e28faaa899744972bb847b6eb805a160494690c9ee7197ae9f619181db``).
+.. note:: Grantee public keys are expected to be in an *secp256 compressed* form - 66 characters long string (e.g. ``02e6f8d5e28faaa899744972bb847b6eb805a160494690c9ee7197ae9f619181db``).
+Comments and other characters are not allowed.

 .. code-block:: bash